-Outside the times of year that the Royal Brisbane Show operates, the temporary use of the Brisbane Showgrounds is encouraged, including temporary exhibition spaces and car parking for Royal Brisbane and Women's Hospital employees.
+Outside the times of year that the Royal Queensland Show operates, the Brisbane Showgrounds is used as an events and exhibition precinct.
+It is also used to provide car parking for Royal Brisbane and Women's Hospital employees.

 Development provides enhanced pedestrian permeability through the sites acting as a connector between surrounding development and the Royal Brisbane and Women's Hospital, the Exhibition Railway Station and Fortitude Valley.